 Pursuant to the directives in the Energy Policy Act of 2005 ("EPACT 2005"), FERC embarked on a process leading in 2007 to the creation of an Electric Reliability Organization with national responsibility for the reliability of the electric grid and the imposition of 83 distinct reliability standards applicable to owners, operators and users of the bulk power system.
-Depending upon their size and the nature of their operations, AMP and its Members will be required to meet some or all of these standards.
+Depending upon their size and the nature of their operations, AMP and its Members are required to meet some or all of these standards.
+FERC has the authority to impose penalties of up to \$1 million per day for each violation of a reliability standard.